Startup Guide

 Get up and running

-Everything you need to know to start routing MIDI, managing patches, and adding effects — in three easy sections.
+Everything you need to know to start routing MIDI, managing patches, and adding effects in four easy sections.

 1